PrismTanker/ExtendedHumanEval/README.md

 ## Dataset Description
-This is an extension of the HumanEval dataset released by OpenAI (Chen et al. 2021), compiled as part of my honors thesis "Generative Program Correctness:
+This is an extension of the HumanEval dataset released by OpenAI (Chen et al. 2021), compiled as part of my honours thesis "Generative Program Correctness:
 An Iterative Assistant (IA) to improve the quality of AI generated code for novice users" completed at the University of Queensland in 2024.